Mephedrone: Short-term effects

-The EMCDDA reported mephedrone can cause various unintended side effects including: dilated pupils, poor concentration, teeth grinding, problems focusing visually, poor short-term memory, hallucinations, delusions, and erratic behaviour.
+The EMCDDA reported mephedrone can cause various unintended side effects including dilated pupils, poor concentration, teeth grinding, problems focusing visually, poor short-term memory, hallucinations, delusions, and erratic behaviour.
 They noted the most severe effects appear anecdotally to be linked with high doses or prolonged use, and the effects may be due to users taking other intoxicants at the same time.
 Other effects users in internet forums have noted include changes in body temperature, increased heart rate, breathing difficulties, loss of appetite, increased sweating, discolouration of extremities, anxiety, paranoia and depression.
 When snorted, it can also cause nose bleeds and nose burns.
 A survey conducted by the UK National Addiction Centre found 67% of mephedrone users experienced sweating, 51% suffered from headaches, 43% from heart palpitations, 27% from nausea and 15% from cold or blue fingers, indicative of vasoconstriction occurring.
 Doctors at Guy's Hospital in London reported that of 15 patients they treated after taking mephedrone in 2009, 53% were agitated, 40% had increased heart rates, 20% had systolic hypertension and 20% had seizures; three required treatment with benzodiazepines, predominantly to control their agitation.
 They reported none of their patients suffered from cold or blue peripheries, contrary to other reports.
-Nine of the 15 of patients had a Glasgow coma scale (GCS) of 15, indicating they were in a normal mental state, four had a GCS below 8, but these patients all reported using a central nervous system depressant, most commonly GHB, with mephedrone.
+Nine of the 15 patients had a Glasgow coma scale (GCS) of 15, indicating they were in a normal mental state; four had a GCS below 8, but these patients all reported using a central nervous system depressant, most commonly GHB, with mephedrone.
 The patients also reported polydrug use of a variety of compounds.

 Neurotoxicity

 Mephedrone has been found to be a monoaminergic neurotoxin in animals and induces serotonergic neurotoxicity.
 Although some studies in animal models reported no damage to dopamine nerve endings in the striatum and no significant changes in brain monoamine levels, some others suggested a rapid reduction in serotonin transporter (SERT) and dopamine transporter (DAT) function.
-Persistent serotonergic deficits were observed after binge like treatment in a warm environment and in both serotonergic and dopaminergic nerve endings at high ambient temperature.
+Persistent serotonergic deficits were observed after binge-like treatment in a warm environment and in both serotonergic and dopaminergic nerve endings at high ambient temperature.
 Oxidative stress cytotoxicity and an increase in frontal cortex lipid peroxidation were also reported.
 Although mephedrone has been found to be a monoaminergic neurotoxin, in one study, moderate doses of MDMA produced serotonergic neurotoxicity in rodents whereas mephedrone and methylone did not do so, suggesting that cathinones like mephedrone may be less neurotoxic than their corresponding amphetamine counterparts like MDMA.